owl73/westmarch-landol/rules/DeathDismemberment.md

 can be accumulated by other means, GM choice, or deliberate actions.

 ##### Anathema
-Cannot benefit from magical healing or be the target of bene�cial magic.
+Cannot benefit from magical healing or be the target of beneficial magic.

 ##### Blind